 Speak to an OIP Advisor

-In preparation for your study abroad in Austria, you will work with a Boston College OIP Advisor who specializes in this country and in BC's programs there.
+In preparation for your study abroad in Australia, you will work with a Boston College OIP Advisor who specializes in this country and in BC's programs there.
 Your advisor will help guide you through the application and pre-departure process, as well as act as your main contact with BC while abroad.
-For students studying abroad in Australia, your advisor is Larry Pickener.
+For students studying abroad in Australia, your advisor is Minna Ha.